TheChrispp/unixvibe/README.md

-[The link to reddit is unavailable.
-I am currently working with the moderators to find out why the post was deleted.]
+[Reddit post is unavailable.
+According to the moderators, even minimally obfuscated code forces them to take precautions, despite any arguments.
+The next post will be published when I finish the main part of the project and prepare all the open source code]

 <div align="center">